delphictruth/whenedenwaslost-01/src/site/notes/Characters/Hazel Caelum.md

 **Weaknesses**
 - power

-### Weapons
+## Weapons

-#### Quarterstaff
+### Quarterstaff

 Hazel's first weapon is her quarterstaff, a light-weight durasteel melee weapon crafted out of the wreckage on Jakku.
 It is simple in design, with cloth scraps bound around the grip and rounded blunt edges.
+It was destroyed during the [[Events/Battle of Medth\|Battle of Medth]].

-#### Borrowed Saber
+### Borrowed Saber

 Hazel's first lightsaber is one borrowed from [[Characters/Talia Draig\|Talia Draig]], formerly belonging to Jedi Padawan [[Characters/Octavia Bonteri\|Octavia Bonteri]].
 It has a copper hilt with a rosy sheen, rather basic in structure but notably engraved with waves, with a deep indigo-blue blade produced by the [[Crystals/Ankarres Sapphire\|Ankarres Sapphire]] that powers it.
 The saber is capable of strengthening [[Force Abilities & Phenomena/Force healing\|Force healing]] and can only be wielded by a Lightsider.

-#### Jedi Sabers
+### Jedi Sabers

 Hazel's first Jedi lightsaber is designed with a white-silver hilt stylized for a comfortable grip and two-handed holds as necessary.
 It is powered by a violet [[Crystals/Windu's Guile\|Windu's Guile]] crystal, a rare type of Hurrikaine cystal.

 Her second Jedi lightsaber is crafted to interlock with the first at the hilts, allowing her to either create a saber-staff from her lightsabers or to dual-wield with them separately.
 This lightsaber has a golden hilt and a white, pearlescant blade produced by a [[Crystals/Krayt dragon pearl\|Krayt dragon pearl]].

 ## History & Plot Significance

 Brief blurb.